open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ```

 ### Sidecar Mode
-If all you want to monitor is a single application, then collector as the sidecar would be the best fit.
+The biggest advantage of the sidecar mode is that it allows people to offload their telemetry data as fast and reliable as possible from their applications.
-This collector instance will work on the container level and no new pods or other workload resources are needed,
-which is perfect to keep your Kubernetes cluster clean.
-Moreover, you can also use the sidecar mode when you want
+This Collector instance will work on the container level and no new pod will be created, which is perfect to keep your Kubernetes cluster clean and easily to be managed.
-to use a different collect/export strategy, which just suits this application.
+Moreover, you can also use the sidecar mode when you want to use a different collect/export strategy, which just suits this application.

-You can deploy the sidecar mode by setting the pod annotation `sidecar.opentelemetry.io/inject` to `true` if there is only one
-collector with mode `sidecar` in the namespace.
-Otherwise, you will need to set that value to the name of a concrete
-`OpenTelemetryCollector` pod from the namespace.
+Once a Sidecar instance exists in a given namespace, you can have your deployments from that namespace to get a sidecar
+by either adding the annotation `sidecar.opentelemetry.io/inject: true` to the pod spec of your application, or to the namespace.

 _See the [OpenTelemetry Operator github repository](https://github.com/open-telemetry/opentelemetry-operator) for more detailed information._